-SISG 2026 will be held May 27th – June 12th, 2026, starting the Wednesday after Memorial Day.
+SISG 2026 will be held at the Georgia Institute of Technology in ATLANTA from June 1st – June 12th, starting the week after Memorial Day.
 We are very pleased to announce a new round of funding for Graduate Student Fellowships from the National Science Foundation through 2030, and also remain extremely grateful to our corporate partner, the Regeneron Genetics Center, for their continuing support of SISG.
-Please note that most modules will be in-person only!
-Some modules with lower enrolment may be held virtually, but we do not offer Hybrid teaching.
+Please note that all modules will be in-person only!
+We do not offer hybrid teaching.

 Information about Atlanta and weekend offerings is also provided on the About tab.
 Starting in January 2026, anyone wishing to attend will be invited to follow three simple steps: choose your preferred classes, (ii) apply for admission, and (iii) register after acceptance.